Skip links

 DBT for addiction treatment equips individuals with concrete skills to manage stress and cravings.
 Techniques such as self-soothing, distraction, and strategies that promote acceptance enable individuals to navigate challenging situations without resorting to substances.
 These skills can be particularly beneficial in preventing relapse during recovery.

 Relationships with loved ones and colleagues are often negatively affected by substance use.
-DBT's interpersonal effectiveness module teaches individuals how to communicate effectively, assert their needs, and set healthy boundaries.
+DBT helps individuals build and maintain healthy relationships by teaching interpersonal effectiveness skills such as effective communication, assertiveness, and boundary-setting.
 Improved interpersonal skills foster supportive relationships that are vital for sustained recovery.

-Many individuals with addiction also experience co-occurring mental health disorders, such as depression or anxiety.
+Many individuals with addiction also experience co-occurring mental health disorders like depression or anxiety disorders.
 DBT is particularly effective for those with a dual diagnosis, as it addresses both substance use and underlying psychological conditions simultaneously.
 Integrated treatment approaches enhance overall outcomes and can help reduce the risk of relapse.

 DBT emphasizes the development of a "life worth living," encouraging individuals to pursue meaningful goals and engage in activities that promote well-being.
 By focusing on long-term fulfillment rather than short-term relief, DBT can help support sustained recovery and reduce the likelihood of returning to substance use.

 Comprehensive DBT for addiction can be delivered through several modes.
-Each are designed to provide robust support and ensure that skills are learned, strengthened, and applied in daily life.
+Each is designed to provide robust support and ensure that skills are learned, strengthened, and applied in daily life.

 Individual Therapy

-These are weekly sessions of therapy focused on helping individual clients apply DBT skills to personal challenges and processing personal experiences.
-Motivational strategies keep clients engaged and focused on treatment goals.
+These are weekly sessions of therapy focused on helping individuals apply DBT skills to personal challenges and process personal experiences.
+Motivational strategies keep individuals engaged and focused on treatment goals.

-This can take the form of structured classes where groups of people learn the core DBT skill modules together.
+During group therapy sessions, groups of people in structured classes learn the core DBT skill modules together.
 This format allows for shared learning, practice, and peer support.

 Therapist with clipboard explaining concepts while in individual therapy session